top of page

 - Helps you feel grounded and embodied

-- We walk gentle, local canal paths around Sowerby Bridge (dogs sometimes join!)
+- We walk gentle, local canal paths around Sowerby Bridge (dogs are welcome!)

 What if I only need short-term help?

-- You may select Single Session Therapy: One session with focus and potential to move forward
+- You may select a Single Session: One session with focus and potential to move forward

-- Or choose Short-Term Therapy: 6 weekly sessions for structured support
+- Or choose Short-Term: 6 weekly sessions for structured support

 Is it confidential and safe?